4dcu-be/4dcu.be/_posts/2021/2021-07-04-Bayesian-sales-analysis.md

 where the interest in MM and DT is set to the interest in WC, only the latter is shown here.
 While this does increase the uncertainty on the predictions it comes with far more flexibility to play with the model.

+**Update 20/08/2021:** In the [GitHub repo] you'll find a better model which calculates the interest based on the pre-COVID rate of registrations for all sets.
+This results in a far better prediction when using ```pm.Data``` to set the start of the pandemic beyond the current time, which can be seen in [this post]({% post_url 2021/2021-08-21-COVID_and_KeyForge %}).
+The approach below still has merit in some cases, so I'll leave it in, just know there is a better solution available for this case.

 {:.large-code}
 ```python
 with pm.Model() as model_7: